Legal Immigrants Stuck in the System

 He drives a truck for a living which, he says, is only temporary.

-HUSAM: Trucking is just like the bread and butter for now.
+HUSAM: I've got lots of different projects going at the same time and trucking is just like the bread and butter for now.
 But yeah, I have bigger dreams and hopes.

 But the security checks have not been completed.

 Husam can't leave the country to visit his family because he is concerned he won't be allowed back into the United States.
 He and Fatima also can't make any plans for the future.
 He'd like to go to law school.